 Are my symptoms caused by narcolepsy?Might I develop any other symptoms?If I have children, are they likely to have narcolepsy?

 Which medications are most appropriate for my symptoms?Are there interactions between these medications and others that I take?What side effects are common with the medications being prescribed?Can I take these medications over the long term?Will I need to have any lab tests while I’m taking these medications?Are there any alternative or complementary treatments that might be helpful?Can I continue to take these medications during pregnancy or breast-feeding?

-Is it still safe for me to drive?Are there any special activities that I should avoid?How can I keep myself and others safe if I have an episode of sudden sleep or weakness?Should I avoid drinking alcohol?
+Is it still safe for me to drive?Are there lifestyle changes that can help?Are there any special activities that I should avoid?How can I keep myself and others safe if I have an episode of sudden sleep or weakness?Should I avoid drinking alcohol?

 Are there support groups in my area where I can go to share coping strategies and experiences with others who have narcolepsy?Over time, can I expect my symptoms to stay the same?
 Progress?
 Improve?

 http://www.ebscohost.com/dynamed.
 Updated January 4 2016.
 Accessed May 18, 2016.

 Narcolepsy fact sheet.
 National Institute of Neurological Disorders and Stroke website.
 Available at:

 Updated April 6, 2016.
 Accessed May 18, 2016.